 What is Article 11?
 It will introduce a “link tax” and require online platforms (such as Twitter and Facebook) to pay for linking to, or quoting from, news and content.

 What is Article 13?
 It will introduce “censorship machines” to prevent those online platforms sharing content which is copyrighted.

 When is this happening?
-The European Parliament plenary voted against the mandate to start negotiations with Council.
-We now need the European Parliament to remove these Articles at the plenary on 12th September 2018.
+The European Parliament plenary voted against the mandate to start negotiations with Council and the European Parliament did not remove these Articles at the plenary in September 2018.

 PR and communications-specific concerns